loghyr/uncacheable/README.md

 posted to the IETF site.
 The ITEF site is always the definitive authority on content.

+You can easily install xml2rfc to get the tools necessary to make the text file version:

+   > pip install xml2rfc

 To build:

 1. Bump the VERS in Makefile